ricardozacarias/metro-coverage/README.md

 * Check if you are following the tasks, your blockers, etc
 * Help/support you in specific questions.

-Your mentor is not meant to:
-* Know everything.
-* Be your manager.
-You have to be the responsible person to do the tasks!

 <a name="schedule"></a>

 ## Schedule